browsertherapy/browsertherapy.github.io/_posts/2020-06-02-tissue-contrast.md

 ---
 title:  "Code Challenge: Tissue Contrast Illusion"
-excerpt: "This is the excerpt"
+excerpt: "In this exercise, we will replicate the Tissue Contrast Illusion as shown by Arthur Shapiro."
 ---
-In this exercise, we will replicate (as closely as possible) the Tissue Contrast Illusion as shown by Arthur Shapiro below ([source](https://curiositystream.com/video/1259/brightness-and-contrast)).
+In this exercise, we will replicate the Tissue Contrast Illusion as shown by Arthur Shapiro below ([source](https://curiositystream.com/video/1259/brightness-and-contrast)).
 The images in the spoiler code use the [Lorem Picsum](https://picsum.photos/) image service (they're awesome!) to respect copyright 'n stuff.

 {% include video id="9zMDmtWzBN8" provider="youtube" %}